APS College of Educational and Developmental Psychologists

 Ms Catherine Asciak

 Catherine is an endorsed Educational and Developmental Psychologist, a Fellow of the College of Educational and Developmental Psychology and a board-approved supervisor.
-Catherine is the acting secretary of the NSW branch of the College and is also a national committee member of the College of Educational and Developmental Psychologists.
+Catherine is the chair of the NSW branch of the College and is also a national committee member of the College of Educational and Developmental Psychologists.

-Before establishing a private practice, Catherine worked in independent schools along with state government disability and child health development services.
-Catherine enjoys working with neurodiverse children and adolescents and is passionate about sharing skills, experience, and resources with other psychologists.
+Before establishing a private practice, Catherine worked in independent schools along with state and territory government disability and child health development services.
+Catherine enjoys working with neurodiverse children and adults and is passionate about sharing skills, experience, and resources with other psychologists.
 This includes providing support and supervision to early career psychologists.

 Student Representative